Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 # Summary
 [summary]: #summary

-Existing MLAPI ["convenience" and "performance" RPCs](https://mlapi.network/wiki/messaging-system/) are sub-optimal in terms of required boilerplate code, API design and runtime performance.
+Existing MLAPI [**Convenience** and **Performance** RPCs](https://mlapi.network/wiki/messaging-system/) are sub-optimal in terms of required boilerplate code, API design and runtime performance.

-This RFC proposes a new Standard RPC API that excels at minimal boilerplate, API design/clarity, extensibility (future-proofing) and runtime performance.
+This RFC proposes a new **Standard** RPC API that excels at minimal boilerplate, API design/clarity, extensibility (future-proofing) and runtime performance.

 The initial implementation of this standard would be kept minimal and further-extended with additional features down the line as it will also support future extensions and enhancements without changing the standard API necessarily.